Chief Executive Officer

 Child Advocacy Center

-Gretchen joined the CAC in August 2020 as the Family Support Specialist for the Nashua center.
+Gretchen joined the CAC in August 2020 as the Family Support Specialist for the Nashua center, and took on the role of Program Coordinator as well in December 2022.
 She has spent most of her career working with children and families in several capacities both in schools as well as at non-profit agencies.
 Most recently, Gretchen served as the Child Advocate at Bridges: Domestic & Sexual Violence Support Services for the past 5 years.
 Prior to that, Gretchen worked as both a high school counselor and college admissions director in the Washington, DC area.
 She has an extensive background in helping families navigate through some of the most challenging times in their lives and helping them to better cope with their trauma.
 In Gretchen’s role, she feels her most important job is to provide support and education surrounding child abuse to the families that come to the CAC.
 She strives to make sure that every family that walks through the door feels welcomed, validated, comfortable and, most importantly, supported.

 Program Coordinator/Forensic Interviewer (Manchester CAC)

 Amy–Lynn joined the CAC in 2016 with a background in child protection and criminal investigations and a degree in Psychology/Justice Studies.
 In her current role as Program Coordinator/Forensic Interviewer, Amy–Lynn is responsible for facilitating the multidisciplinary teamsinvolved in child abuse investigations and conducting forensic interviews of children who may have experienced abuse or witnessed violence.
 She is passionate about providing a voice for our most vulnerable population and believes that every child is entitled to safety, security and protection.